-The Nature House has numerous education programs catered to all age ranges and learning levels.
-With the interactive Seaquaria Aquarium touch tank, watershed model, and surrounding urban forest and wetlands, there are endless applications for the space.
+The Gorge Waterway Action Society primarily supports environmental education in the community through the operation of the Gorge Waterway Nature House: an interactive environmental education centre located in Esquimalt Gorge Park.
+Since 2008, GWAS has been privileged to offer numerous education programs at the Nature House, catered to all age ranges and learning levels.
+With the interactive Seaquaria Aquarium touch tank, watershed model, and surrounding urban forest and wetlands, the Nature House has endless opportunities for environmental education.

 GWAS also hosts community events to showcase the results of years of restoration work and societal changes in the area.

-Shoreline Restoration & Conservation
+Restoration & Conservation

 The Gorge Waterway Action Society focuses its restoration efforts in and around Esquimalt Gorge Park both individually and in collaboration with other like-minded community groups in the region.
 GWAS employs a team of motivated university summer students each year who take on targeted restoration and conservation projects throughout the area.
 This work includes removing invasive and parasitic species throughout the park; planting native species; revitalizing soil health with compost and tilling; conducting biophysical surveys; participating in shoreline and waterway cleanups; monitoring marine and riparian species; and monitoring water quality.
 In 2021, GWAS also partnered with University of Victoria students in the Restoration of Natural Systems Program to conduct experiential restoration and conservation research projects in the Gorge Waterway, supporting GWAS’s ongoing work and creating exciting new projects.